mohanvive/siddhi-guides/alerts-static-threshold/README.md

 ## Testing

-NOTE: In the provided Siddhi app, there are some environmental variables (EMAIL_PASSWORD, EMAIL_USERNAME, SENDER_EMAIL_ADDRESS, and LOGGER_SERVICE_HOST) used which are required to be set to send an email alert based on the Siddhi queries defined.
+NOTE: In the provided Siddhi app, there are some environmental variables (EMAIL_PASSWORD, EMAIL_USERNAME, and SENDER_EMAIL_ADDRESS) used which are required to be set to send an email alert based on the Siddhi queries defined.
+Again, there is a mock service configured to receive the throttle decisions, and its host is configured via LOGGER_SERVICE_HOST environment property.
+Hence, make sure to set the environmental variables with the proper values in the system

-**@mohan Add some info on configuring the env properties.**
+ * EMAIL_USERNAME: Username of the email account which used to send email alerts. (eg: 'siddhi.gke.user')
+ * EMAIL_PASSWORD: Password of the email account which used to send email alerts. (eg: 'siddhi123')
+ * SENDER_EMAIL_ADDRESS: Email address of the account used to send email alerts. (eg: 'siddhi.gke.user@gmail.com')
+ * LOGGER_SERVICE_HOST: IP address of the host where logger service is running. (eg: 'localhost')

 When you run the Siddhi app in the editor, you will see below logs getting printed in the editor console.